racunalniskimuzej/markovi-eksperimenti/dial-up/openwrt/README.md

 ### Usage
 - After reboot, all services will be started and you will be able to connect a client modem and establish a connection (phone number 1001)

-### Known issues (As of 14.
-April 2021)
-- The modem connection quality is extermely poor - just 2400 bps :( Ping from OpenWrt to client machine works, but that's about it
-- I have tried different settings and codecs in lantiq.conf but was unable to get any improvements